Reuh/anselme/doc/language.md

 Several metadata flags can be used at the same time, as long as they always appear in the order above.

 Following the identifier, the `::` operator can optionnaly be used.
 See [value checking](#value_checking) for information on the `::` operator.
-A variable defined using a symbol with value checking will perform the value check every time the variable is re-assigned.
-Note that the value check is only done for re-assignment and not the initial variable declaration.
-See the [assignment operators](#assignments) documentation for details.

 ```
 :symbol